 We cover an equal number of nights as the length of your tour, including your first night before chasing, also known as your arrival day.
-Your tour ends at 12am at the end of your last day of chasing and you may choose to purchase a discounted rate hotel room at our base hotel in OKC or Denver to cover that night using our special rates.
+Your tour ends at 11:59 PM at the end of your last day of chasing and you may choose to purchase a discounted rate hotel room at our base hotel in OKC to cover that night using our special rates.
+Our final tour that ends in Denver may not have special rates.
 This is addressed closer to your tour after the booking process.

-Your adventure begins as you fly into one of two of our base cities, Oklahoma City or Denver (Will Rogers World Airport OKC or Denver International Airport DEN) where our host hotels provide you a shuttle service.
-Your “arrival date” starts the night before your first chase day, and we have orientation at 7pm in the hotel lobby.
-(More detailed info on the process is available upon registration)
+Your adventure begins as you fly into one of two of our base cities, Oklahoma City or Denver (Will Rogers World Airport OKC or Denver International Airport DEN) where our host hotels will be ready for you on your arrival day.
+Your “arrival date” starts the night before your first chase day, and we have orientation at 6 pm in the hotel lobby.
+2024 tours and beyond will all begin in OKC with only the final tour ending in Denver.
+(More detailed info on the process is available after booking)

 That depends on the day.
 We leave our host hotel and will travel at length sometimes to get you onto the best storms.
 Sometimes we may stay close to our area, and others you may spend many hours on a drive.
 The goal is always to get you onto the best storms and tornadoes!